To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Pastelheart says lips have been a recurring motif since 2010 and a core component of his work.
 “I am willing to give [these lips] to the public unconditionally, as long as the critics do not ‘bite’ my style,” he jokes.

-Pop, fashion and the internet inspire Pastelheart.
+A bad dream Pop, fashion and the internet inspire Pastelheart.
 He describes his imagery as drawn from a bad dream and inserted into reality – a Tumblr aesthetic of garish colours and screenshots from impossible GIFs.
 Many of the figures in his work are fragmented and are either breaking up into segments or reassembling, a constant state of downloading or uploading into existence.

 “A dream to me is a life with endless possibilities.
 What is a nightmare?
 Life is confusing.
 I love going into a mind space where my equilibrium is peaceful, but where my workspace is always unpredictable.
 This reflects our volatile world we relate to,” Pastelheart says.